 Saito pointed out that in the public sector operations, ADB’s main counterpart is the national government.

 “But many of the urban infrastructure, the local governments or local authorities, municipalities need to play a key role.
-They can be executing agency or they can be implementing agency.
-From the planning stage, we invoke the local authorities so that they can be the driver to implement the project.
+They can be executing agency or implementing agency.
+From the planning stage, we involve the local authorities so that they can be the driver to implement the project.
 Some projects in countries are implemented by national level ministries, but still assets are often handed over to local authorities or local governments.
 In that case, it's important to really strengthen the capacity of the local governments so that they can provide sustainable services to the citizens over a long time.

 Another aspect is the stakeholder engagement.
 It's not just about local governments, but the people.
-ADB has this local stakeholder engagement processes from the project preparation stage so that people are informed about the project and then people can have a say about how the project should be designed and implemented.
+ADB has local stakeholder engagement processes from the project preparation stage so that people are informed about the project and then people can have a say about how the project should be designed and implemented.
 That's incorporated into the project design,” he explained.

 Key strategies to help cities manage water resources sustainably

-“We need to look at the water resource holistically from source to sea, where the water is coming from, how the water is used, and then how the water is disposed or treated safely.
-Often, like in many countries, 80% or more water is actually used for agricultural purposes.
+“We need to look at the water resource holistically from source to sea, where the water is coming from, how the water is used, and then how the water is treated safely.
+Often, in many countries, 80% or more water is actually used for agricultural purposes.
 And this part is often inefficient.
 Addressing this part to make the agricultural system, the irrigation system more efficient, is really critical.

 Integrating climate adaptation into urban development projects